 I’m the kind of guy who turns down pain pills, even after a surgery…

 I never knew I was ingesting Morphine with my cheese and crackers.

 So if you decide to clean your body up… and want to cleanse yourself without all the horrible side-effects that I have had… you really need to READ THIS NOW.

-Overwhelmingly I support the Master Cleanse if you want to purify your body.
+Overwhelmingly I support the Master Cleanser if you want to purify your body.
 (It’s just three bucks too!)

 Me… I just made a split second decision to join my wife and her friend… I decided to make myself the subject of an experiment if you will…

 For those of you wondering about my wife and her friend.
 YES… they had a rough ride also, including migraine headaches (much worse than mine), irritability, skin breakouts (body acne), and emotional instability (although don’t tell my wife I pointed that out… at least not until she is over the detoxing)

 And that is what they cared to share… most people are not as forthcoming with their dirty details like I am.
 What can I say… I try to live my life like an open book… for all to see, observe and hopefully learn from my mistakes.